mAmineChniti/sticks/README.md

 - 🎯 **Zero Runtime Dependencies** - Just needs GCC; no Rust/Cargo required after installation
 - ✅ **Quality Assured** - Comprehensive test suite with 62 automated tests (100% coverage)
 - 🔐 **CI/CD Pipeline** - Automated testing, building, and releases on every change

+## Continuous Integration & Security

+This project uses GitHub Actions to automatically run:

+- `cargo clippy` for code linting (all warnings are treated as errors)
+- `cargo audit` to check for vulnerable dependencies

+See `.github/workflows/security-lint.yml` for details.

 ## Installation